roshantaneja/School_Notes/Hebrew Scriptures/Unit 4 - Prophet Project/Prophet Project Overview.md

 8. What other information is necessary to understand the text?
 (3-4 sentences)

 9. Two Sources:

-1. Bibiography: Author Last Name, Author First Name.
+10. Bibiography: Author Last Name, Author First Name.
 Title of work: Capital letter also for subtitle.
 Publisher, Year Published.

-1.

-2.

-Modern Application
+---
+<center>Modern Application</center>
+=

-#### Step 3 – Modern Application.
+#### Step 3

+Modern Application.
 You can (1) write out a modern day passage from the perspective of your prophet that addresses a modern day injustice; or (2) create a symbolic image that depicts your prophet and his message; or (3) create a 3 song playlist that captures the spirit and message of your prophet.

 For a modern day passage: write out your prophet’s message for today’s world in about 150 words.
 Write in the style of your prophet and in the first person.
 Think about the following questions before writing: